muhammadshehrozNXB/testCode/README.md

 # What makes this code terrible

-Since we this code contains repository pattern which somehow have potential disadvantages, Which are as follow
+Since this code contains repository pattern which somehow have potential disadvantages, Which are as follow

 1: Increased Complexity: Implementing the Repository pattern introduces additional layers of abstraction, which can increase the overall complexity of the codebase.